intel/zephyr.js/docs/net.md

 ### Socket.onerror Event
 `void onerror(void)`

-`error` event emitted when there was an error on the socket (read/write/connect)
+`error` event emitted when there was an error on the socket (read/write/connect).

 ### Socket.ontimeout Event
 `void ontimeout(void)`

 `timeout` event emitted when the socket has timed out.
-This can only happen if a timeout was set with `setTimeout`
+This can only happen if a timeout was set with `setTimeout`.

 ### Socket.connect
 `void connect(Object options, callback onconnect)`